 1981: California Railfair

-The California State Railroad Museum in Sacramento celebrated the opening of its Museum of Railroad History with Railfair 1981.
-Railfair '91 commemorated the tenth anniversary.
-Railfair '99, the 150th anniversary of the golden state, was "The Last Great Rail Event of the Millennium."
-CSRM has become the most visited railroad museum in the U.S. Other major museums are the B&O in Baltimore, established in 1953, and the Railroad Museum of Pennsylvania, Strasburg, 1975.
+The California State Railroad Museum in Sacramento celebrated the opening of its Museum of Railroad History with Railfair Sacramento 1981.
+Railfair ’91 commemorated the tenth anniversary.
+Railfair ’99, which coincided with the 150th anniversary of the Golden State, was “The Last Great Rail Event of the Millennium.”
+CSRM has become the most visited railroad museum in the U.S. An exhibit reinstallation in 2005 recognized railroad workers including Luis Estrada, a Mexican-American trackman for the Southern Pacific for thirty-five years.
+Other major museums include the B&O Museum in Baltimore, established in 1953, and the Railroad Museum of Pennsylvania, Strasburg, 1975.

 1985: Steamtown at Scranton